ynvb/DIE/README.md

 ### I'm not sure I got it, do you have an example?

 Well, yes.
 I'm glad you asked!
-These viedos shows DIE in action, check them out if you want to understand a little bit more about how it works.
+These videos show DIE in action, check them out if you want to understand a little bit more about how DIE works.

 #### Example Video I
 [Bypass Password Protection](https://vimeo.com/130815897)